Hey everyone, this is my new Fairy Tail story. It's kinda set in a place like Hogwarts except I'm going to change things up.

-"Are you sure their isn't anything I can do for _" Lucy began.
+"Are you sure there isn't anything I can do for _" Lucy began.

-"NO!
+"No!
 Go back to your dorm now!"
-Mirajane hollered back, voice cracking terribly.
+Mirajane rasped back, voice cracking terribly.

 Lucy's hands dropped limply at her sides, hanging her head in sorrow, she nodded meekly and left.